Industry News

 Agile methods

 The agile methods prioritise flexibility.
-They make it possible to adapt the project approach according to developments.
-They are particularly suited to creative projects.
+They make it possible to adapt the project approach according to changes.
+They are particularly well suited to creative projects.

 The project manager is the cornerstone of the project approach.